olozhika/Minecraft_Wallpaper_Replacer/README.md

 - **Customizability:** Apply your favorite skin to Minecraft wallpapers, making your wallpaper truly unique.

+- **Have eyes!:** The tool allows for easy rendering of eyes through RGB colors, enhancing the visual appeal of the minecraft renderings.

 - **Suitable for Minecraft and Beyond:** While initially designed for Minecraft wallpapers, the same principle applies to other renderings, provided they meet the preparation requirements.

 ## Prerequisites